 - In a small bowl, whisk together 2 tablespoons of the oil, mustard, paprika, garlic, salt, and pepper.
 Pour the mixture over the cabbage, making sure to tuck most of it into the crevices and massaging the rest on the cabbage exterior.

-- Cover the pan with foil and roast for 1 hour.
+- Loosely cover the pan with foil and roast for 1 hour.

 - Remove from the oven.
 Using 2 forks (or a fork and a spatula), carefully transfer the cabbage to a cutting board.
 Reserve the sauce.

 - Heat the remaining tablespoon of the oil in a skillet over medium-low heat.
 Add the flour and whisk to combine.
-Cook for 1 minute.
 Carefully pour in the mushroom-tomato sauce from the roasting pan and bring to a simmer.
-Cook until the sauce is thick enough to coat the back of a spoon, about 2 minutes.
+Cook until the sauce is thick enough to coat the back of a wooden spoon, about 2 minutes.

 - To serve, slice the cabbage into wedges and drizzle with the sauce.